Duducoco/PaperReader/README_en.md

 - ⏰ **Scheduled Execution**: Automatically runs every day at **9:00 AM UTC** (Beijing Time 5:00 PM)
 - 🔍 **Multi-Database Search**: Fetches the newest papers from arXiv, IEEE Xplore, and ACM Digital Library
-- 🧠 **Intelligent Filtering**: Uses LLM to determine the paper’s relevance to your research direction
+- 🧠 **Intelligent Filtering**: Uses LLM to determine the paper's relevance to your research direction
 - 📧 **Email Delivery**: Sends the curated papers directly to your inbox
 - 💻 **Local Execution**: Supports local debugging and manual runs via the `uv` CLI tool